-Paris, collection of Jean de Jullienne (1686-1766).
+Paris, collection of Jean de Jullienne (1686-1766; director of a tapestry factory).
 Julienne apparently bought this painting and its pendant, La Surprise, after the death of Nicolas Henin.
 Baron’s engraving, executed just before June 1730, states: “Tiré du Cabinet de Mr de Jullienne.”
 Jullienne sold L’Accord parfait and its pendant before the compiling of the 1756 illustrated catalogue of his collection, a manuscript now in the Morgan Library & Museum, New York.

 Paris, collection of Germain Louis de Chauvelin (1685-1762; marquis de Grosbois, garde des sceaux, Secretary of State for Foreign Affairs under Louis XV).
 His sale, Paris, June 21ff, 1762, lot 27: “Deux agréables Tableaux, peints sur bois, par Antoine Watteau; ils portent chacun 12 pouces de haut, sur 9 pouces de large.
 On les trouve gravés sous les titres de La Lorgneuse & de l’Accord parfait, le premier par Scotin, le second par Baron.“ According to an annotated copy of the catalogue in the Rijksbureau voor Kunsthistorische Documentatie, the pair of paintings sold together for 304.19 livres.
 Apparently at some point between 1730 and 1762 L’Accord parfait had been shorn of its original pendant of La Surprise and was paired instead with La Lorgneuse.
 The latter had originally been paired with Le Lorgneur.
 One wonders if this change was due to Jullienne or Chauvelin.